brongo/recolorHelper/README.md

 ```
 FX_LIGHT         // changes all color values *except* for "ambient_light"
 FX_RENDERPARM    // ignores these values *except* for "fire_primary" - buffs/etc will not be changed.
 FX_PARTICLE      // see below
 ```

-Color types used with FX_PARTICLE only:
-**(Files must be in /decls/particle or /decls/particlestage directories)**
+Color types used with FX_PARTICLE only. **Files must be in /decls/particle or /decls/particlestage directories)**

 ```
 color